jrpinteno/AdventOfCode-2022/README.md

 First real challenge for the input.
 Once again, regex came to help for the second part of the input.
 But the first part, oh boy, that was *fun*.
 I tried matching the last line to obtain the number of crates (took me a while), and then come to the realization I wouldn't be able to use it for how I was trying to parse.
 From bottom to top.
 The fun part came when, although everything was working as intended, the answer wasn't correct.

 Long story short, *-fsanitize=undefined -fsanitize=address* and never ever again copy-pasting the input to the editor... which trimmed the lines.

+### Day06
+By far the easiest problem so far (or perhaps I'm bit more used to the language).
+Made two different solutions, the first one using a regexp generator.
+And for the second one I used a sliding window initializing a temporal set to check for uniqueness.
+Regexp solution is overkill and grows exponentially with the window size... and it led me to a nice *call-it-bug* or unimplemented *undefined behaviour* in *libc++* (using clang over macOS here).
+As it turns out, *libc++* doesn't support back references: *libc++abi: terminating due to uncaught exception of type std::__1::regex_error: The expression contained an invalid back reference.* *Libstdc++*, on the other hand, does support them.